Who Is Queen Elizabeth II?

 In June 1981, Elizabeth herself had a dangerous encounter.
 She was riding in the Trooping the Colour, a special military parade to celebrate her official birthday, when a man in the crowd pointed a gun at her.
 He fired, but, fortunately, the gun was loaded with blanks.
 Other than receiving a good scare, the queen was not hurt.

 Elizabeth had an even closer call the following year when an intruder broke into Buckingham Palace and confronted her in her bedroom.
 When the press got wind of the fact that Prince Philip was nowhere to be seen during this incident, they speculated about the state of the royal marriage.

-The marriage of Elizabeth’s son, Charles, to Diana made headlines for years before the couple announced plans to divorce in 1992.
+The marriage of Elizabeth’s son, Charles, to Diana made headlines for years before the couple announced their separation in 1992, followed by their formal divorce in 1996.
 In the wake of Diana's death in a Paris car crash on August 31, 1997, Elizabeth experienced intense media scrutiny.
 Her incredibly popular ex-daughter-in-law had been called the “People's Princess.”

 Stories circulated that the queen did not want to give Diana a royal funeral, which only fueled public sentiment against the monarch.
 Nearly a week after Diana's death, Elizabeth returned to London and issued a statement on the late princess.

-Another of Elizabeth’s children, Prince Andrew, ended up in the tabloids, after photos emerged of his wife Sarah Ferguson and another man engaged in romantic activity.
+In 1992, another of Elizabeth’s children, Prince Andrew, ended up in the tabloids, after photos emerged of his wife Sarah Ferguson and another man engaged in romantic activity.
+The couple divorced soon after.

 The Duchy of Lancaster, which holds assets for the queen, confirmed that some of its investments were overseas accounts, but insisted they were all legitimate.